Thanks to the rise of generative AI tools, we can now create a flurry of images with just a few words and clicks.

 AI art is any kind of image, text, video, audio or other kind of digital artwork produced by generative AI tools.
 These tools are fed millions of written, visual or aural samples of content that they can reference when creating AI-generated art.

-While this process sounds complicated, it’s actually quite simple.
 With AI text-to-image generators, the user inputs a prompt, and the AI visualizes it.
 For instance, this image used the prompt: Cat bunny.
-Simple enough.

-With the popularity of AI art generators like Midjourney and DALL-E, more people may wonder: How does AI art work?
+The popularity of AI art generators like Midjourney and DALL-E may have more people wondering: How does AI art work?
 What goes into the technical and creative choices behind each creation?
 And what does this mean for creatives moving forward?

 What Is AI Art?